INJURY PREVENTION AND DANCER NUTRITION

 Although this aesthetic is changing in some parts of the dance world—for example, both at the Royal Ballet School as noted above and under the influence of noted choreographer Mark Morris—the perceived need to sculpt a certain type of body drives many dancers to eat in unhealthy ways.
 For a significant number of those dancers, this change in eating behavior results in clinically diagnosable eating disorders with dangerous implications for their physical, psychological, and emotional health.
 Moreover, in some cases, this harmful eating causes severe health problems and even death.

-We encourage the dancers with whom we work at BVI to become informed about their eating habits and, most important, to make good choices about their diet and health.
+We encourage the dancers with whom we work at Ballet Virginia to become informed about their eating habits and, most important, to make good choices about their diet and health.
 The CHKD Dance Medicine Program is an excellent resource for families and dancers to discuss nutrition concerns and receive guidance on proper nutrition to ensure a long, healthy relationship with dance.

 2 CHKD Sports Medicine – Dance Medicine Program pamphlet, 2016.